Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$

 \subsection{Paper organisation}

 In Section \ref{sec: drc} we define the dilute random cluster model and develop the necessary tools that we require for the rest of this article.
-We then establish basic facts about the phase transition for the Blume-Capel model in Section \ref{sec:basic-facts-phase-transition}.
-In Section \ref{sec: mapping bc-ising} we introduce a combinatorial mapping from the Blume-Capel model on $\ZZ^d$ to an Ising model on an enlarged graph, and we use it to prove Theorem \ref{thm: existence} for $d\geq 3$ in Section \ref{sec: pf in 3d}.
+In Section \ref{sec:basic-facts-phase-transition} we establish fundamental folklore facts about the phase transition for the Blume-Capel model, in particular that $\beta_c(\Delta)$ is continuous and decreasing (i.e.\ we prove Theorem \ref{thm: BC phase diagram}), and show the existence of a discontinuous critical phase (the first half of Theorem~\ref{thm: existence}).
+In Section \ref{sec: mapping bc-ising} we introduce a combinatorial mapping from the Blume-Capel model on $\ZZ^d$ to an Ising model on an enlarged graph, and we use it to prove the existence of a continuous critical phase for $d\geq 3$ in Section \ref{sec: pf in 3d} (this corresponds to proving the second half of Theorem \ref{thm: existence} in $d\geq 3$).
 In Section \ref{sec: quantitative} we establish a quadrichotomy result for crossing probabilities under the dilute random cluster model in $d=2$ and derive some basic consequences of it.
-We then apply this, together with Lee-Yang type arguments, to establish Theorem \ref{thm: existence} for $d=2$ in Section \ref{sec: tric 2}.
+In Section \ref{sec: tric 2} we then apply the quadrichotomy result, together with Lee-Yang type arguments, to establish the second half of Theorem \ref{thm: existence} concerning the existence of a continuous critical phase for $d=2$.
+The rest of the paper concerns Theorem \ref{thm: truncated} and \ref{thm: exp dec}.
 In Section \ref{sec: subcrit} we prove Theorem \ref{thm: exp dec} via a generalisation of the OSSS argument to weakly monotonic measures.
-Finally, in Section \ref{sec: further} we finish off the proof of Theorem \ref{thm: truncated}.
+Finally, in Section \ref{sec: further} we use the results obtained in Sections~\ref{sec: quantitative} and \ref{sec: subcrit} to prove Theorem \ref{thm: truncated}.